pengchzn/yonder/README.rst

 You can get the docs of POPCORN here! [give the link of the docs]

 ``POPCORN`` is a package that uses singular value decomposition to perform low-rank data denoising and reconstruction.
 It takes a tabular data matrix and an error matrix as input and returns a denoised version of the original dataset as output.
-The approach enables a more accurate data analysis with a wide range of uncertainties.
+The approach enables a more accurate data analysis in the presence of uncertainties.
 Consequently, this package can be used as a simple toolbox to perform astronomical data cleaning.